GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 In multi-organization scenarios, where production and non-production resources use different Cloud Identity and GCP organizations, the hub/landing VPC is usually part of the production organization.
 It establishes connections with the production spokes within its same organization, and with non-production spokes in a different organization.

-An additional VPC disconnected from the rest of the networks is deployed with this code.
-It hosts two VMs emulating the on-prem environment for testing purposes, via a Docker network and containers (for VPN, DNS, HTTP, etc).

 ### External connectivity

 External connectivity to on-prem is implemented here via [VPN HA](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) (two tunnels per region), as this is the minimum common denominator often used directly, or as a stop-gap solution to validate routing and to transfer data, while waiting for [interconnects](https://cloud.google.com/network-connectivity/docs/interconnect) to be provisioned.